Caf Champions League: Gor Mahia book date with Algeria’s CR Belouizdad | Goal.com

 In 2019, Gor Mahia was also drawn to face Algerian side Hussein Dey in the Confederation Cup, and they won the first leg staged in Nairobi 2-0 but lost away 1-0 to claim a 2-1 aggregate win.

-Meanwhile, Tanzania champions Simba SC will take on FC Platinum of Zimbabwe in the next round of the competition.
+Meanwhile, Tanzania champions Simba SC will take on FC Platinum of Zimbabwe in the second round of the competition.

 The Wekundu wa Msimbazi qualified for the next phase after securing a 1-0 aggregate win against Nigerian outfit Plateau United.